Hillside Primary School

 • After the reports have been submitted to the Local Authority they will decide if your child’s needs require more than 15 hours of support in school to make good progress.
 If this is the case they will begin the process of writing an Education Health and Care (EHC) Plan.
 If this is not the case, they will ask the school to continue with the support at SEN Support and also set up a meeting in school to ensure a plan is in place to ensure your child makes as much progress as possible.

-• The Statement or EHC Plan will outline the amount of additional funding the school will receive from the Local Authority, how the support should be used and what strategies must be put into place.
+• The EHC Plan will outline the amount of additional funding the school will receive from the Local Authority, how the support should be used and what strategies must be put into place.
 It will also have long and short term goals for your child.

 • An additional adult may be used to support your child with whole class learning, deliver individual programmes or carry out small groups including your child.